 Identification of Patients: Patient identification is a critical function of the healthcare professional.
 MercyOne Imaging Services follows Joint Commission regulations, using two patient identifiers prior to performing any exam (patient room number cannot be used as an identification source).
-Staff and students will ask the patient to state their full name and birth date and view the patient ID band (Imaging Services policy Viewing Identification and Transportation of Patients :: PolicyStat).
-This should coincide with the Hospital face sheet or Radnet Label of the exam being performed.
+Staff and students will ask the patient to state their full name and birth date and view the patient ID band (Imaging Services policy Viewing Identification and Transportation of Patients:: PolicyStat).
+This should coincide with the Hospital face sheet or EPIC Label of the exam being performed.
 If a name band is found to have incorrect information, refer to the technologist in charge or the hospital policy for further guidance.
-For further information is MercyOne policy: Viewing Patient Identification :: PolicyStat you are privileged to view certain PHI (Protected Health Information) which must always be held in the strictest confidence.
+For further information is MercyOne policy: Viewing Patient Identification:: PolicyStat

 Confidentiality of Patient Information: Patient privacy is not only critical - it is mandated by law (HIPAA - Health Insurance Portability and Accountability Act).
-As part of the learning environment,
+As part of the learning environment, you are privileged to view certain PHI (Protected Health Information) which must always be held in the strictest confidence.